Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Tax harvesting is a strategy that can be used to help clients minimize the amount of taxes they are required to pay on capital gains or regular income.

 Tax harvesting comes in two forms, tax-loss, and tax-gain harvesting.
 The purpose of the sale informs the type of harvesting you are doing.
 Both strategies are beneficial to clients, advisors, and firms.
-But under the surface, it becomes imperative to have a complete tax harvesting solution that goes in both directions and considers all taxable and non-taxable accounts.

 Creating a Tax Harvesting Strategy